Results.

 |

-Supreme Court orders must be enforced in the High Court; the Supreme Court does not conduct running enforcement proceedings.
+Supreme Court orders must be enforced in the High Court; the Supreme Court does not conduct running litigation.

-Civil procedure – Enforcement of Supreme Court orders – s.9 Supreme Court of Zambia Act – Supreme Court judgments executed in High Court – no running litigation in Supreme Court – sequestration and contempt applications.
+Civil procedure — Enforcement of Supreme Court orders — Process of court runs throughout Zambia — Supreme Court judgments to be executed and enforced in High Court — No running litigation in Supreme Court — Sequestration and contempt applications to be dealt with by trial judge

 |